The chimpanzees live in large family groups on 12 separate 3-acre islands

 Our chimps also receive top notch medical care from our staff of veterinarians

-This includes preventative health screenings – echocardiograms, ultrasounds, radiographs and blood work -to find and treat medical problems early in the course of a disease.
+This includes preventative health screenings – echocardiograms, ultrasounds, radiographs and bloodwork – to find and treat medical problems early in the course of a disease.
 It also means treating acute problems when they occur.
-Our veterinarians, consulting specialists, technicians and a community of volunteer medical doctors guarantee that the chimpanzees’ health issues are addressed with the latest diagnostics and best medicine available.
+Our veterinarians, consulting specialists, technicians, and a community of volunteer medical doctors guarantee that the chimpanzees’ health issues are addressed with the latest diagnostics and best medicine available.

 Your Support Makes All This Possible

-fresh daily meals
+fresh meals daily